 It comes with three knobs that allow you to rotate it with all three axes for precise and easy adjustments.
 It also has a locking system that lets you move quickly and its inbuilt leveling bubble improves the accuracy of your settings.
 It also has dedicated angle scales for each movement.

-Warning: After the completed to all steps, you can make the long exposure but don't forget that the long exposure time is affected by accuracy of Polar Alignment and zoom value (focal point) which you used.
+Warning: After the completion of all steps, you can take long exposure but don't forget that the long exposure time is affected by accuracy of Polar Alignment and zoom value (focal point) which you used.

 Also, every camera has a live view with a 10x zoom function.
 We can use that for polar alignment.
 Switch on the live view and zoom to 10x.
 Now rotate the knobs of head and try to place the Polaris exactly at the center of the screen.
 A geared head moves very slowly and you won’t have any problem in alignment.
 If you have ball head it’s very tough to do this that’s why I suggest geared head.
 Once the Polaris is at the center, your polar alignment is done.